South Korea–Uzbekistan relations: Economic relations

 As of 2019, Uzbekistan is South Korea's third largest partner in emerging Europe and Central Asia, with trade reaching $2.36 billion and South Korean investment in Kazakhstan and Uzbekistan exceeding $7 billion.
 Uzbekistan is also the third largest training partner among countries in the Commonwealth of Independent States, after Russia and Kazakhstan.
 South Korea primarily exports vehicles, machinery, construction material and equipment, while Uzbekistan exports natural resources and agricultural products.

 In April 2019, South Korean President Moon Jae-in made a state visit to Tashkent.
-After a meeting between Deputy Prime Minister of Uzbekistan Aler Ganiev and Deputy Prime Minister of South Korea Hong Nam-ki, South Korea and Uzbekistan have agreed to work on implementing a free trade agreement to expand bilateral economic and trade relations.
+After a meeting between Deputy Prime Minister of Uzbekistan Elyor Ganiyev and Deputy Prime Minister of South Korea Hong Nam-ki, South Korea and Uzbekistan have agreed to work on implementing a free trade agreement to expand bilateral economic and trade relations.
 In March 2020, the two countries met for a virtual conference to organize a joint study on bilateral free trade, with the feasibility study concluding in November 2020.

 In November 2020, South Korea and Uzbekistan met during the 13th Central Asia-South Korea Cooperation Forum in Seoul, in which they discussed the consequences and opportunities for economic cooperation in the context of the COVID-19 pandemic, as well as the removal of remaining barriers to trade and improving product quality and competitiveness.
 In January 2021, the countries declared the start of discussions for a bilateral free trade agreement to be called the "Agreement for Sustainable Trade and Economic Partnership" (STEP).

 On June 14, 2024, Uzbekistan and South Korea finalized a US$196 million deal for Korea Train Express (KTX) technology to be applied in Uzbekistan.
 This was the first time KTX technology was exported.
 As part of the deal, 42 train units capable of going up to 250 km/h were to be supplied for 1216 km of rail in Uzbekistan.
 Operations were scheduled to begin in April 2027.

 In May 2025, South Korea and Uzbekistan deepened their economic cooperation with the awarding of a major infrastructure contract to Incheon International Airport Corporation (IIAC).
 Following an open international tender launched in August 2024, IIAC was selected to manage and modernize Urgench Airport in Uzbekistan’s Khorezm region.
 The $223 million project, scheduled for completion by 2027, includes the construction of a new runway, upgraded terminals for passengers and cargo, and advanced lighting and signaling systems meeting International Civil Aviation Organization (ICAO) standards.
 Once completed, the upgraded airport will accommodate larger aircraft such as the Boeing 747 and Airbus A350, and its passenger terminal capacity will increase from 400 to 1,300 passengers per hour.